2KAbhishek/nvim2k/README.md

 For plugin configs you can place them in these folders based on the functionality:

-- lang: Plugins related to language features, completions, lsp, debugging etc.
+- [lang](./lua/plugins/lang/): Plugins related to language features, completions, lsp, debugging etc.
-- ui: Cosmetic plugins, things that make neovim pretty.
+- [tools](./lua/plugins/tools/): General purpose tool plugins that aid in the editing experience.
-- tools: General purpose tool plugins that aid in the editing experience.
+- [ui](./lua/plugins/ui/): Cosmetic plugins, things that make neovim pretty.

 ### ⌨️ Keybindings